-To support teachers asccompanying us on this journey, the Office of Instruction sponsors the Teacher Leadership Institute, an annual year-long professional development experience, with an intensive week-long residency, to support identified teams of teacher leaders from each county.
+To support teachers accompanying us on this journey, the Office of Secondary Learning sponsors the Teacher Leadership Institute, an annual year-long professional development experience, with an intensive week-long residency, to support identified teams of teacher leaders from each county.
 These teams are charged with assisting the county leadership as they build capacity for 21st century learning experiences for students and their teachers.
 Throughout the year the office provides monthly webinars to support the TLI teams.

 The Teach 21 site provides resources to support teachers as they proceed on their journey to more engaging and interactive lesson design and delivery that includes standards-focused project based learning experiences for all students.
 On the site teachers access the 21st Century Content, Learning Skills and Technology Tool Standards and Objectives, instructional guides, standards-focused unit plans, online professional development, a rich strategy bank, and video clips from model classrooms throughout the state.

 The content coordinators for reading, English language arts, mathematics, science, social studies, the Arts, instructional materials and Math Science Partnerships are members of the office staff.
 These coordinators provide leadership to a wide variety of programs, i.e. kit-based elementary science; NOVA and SciPACK implementations; ARTS ALIVE!; RESA Arts Team Projects; Geography Bee; Social Studies Summer Institute; State Social Studies Fair; Golden Horseshoe; AIM, an adolescent literacy model; and WV Writes.